-- convertability, i.e. transferability of attributes of one pseudonym to another23 [Chau85, Chau90]. - possibility and frequency of pseudonym changeover, - limitation in number of uses, - validity (e.g., time limit, restriction to a specific application), - possibility of revocation or blocking, or - participation of users or other parties in forming the pseudonyms.
+- limitation to a fixed number of pseudonyms per subject23 [Chau81, Chau85, Chau90], - guaranteed uniqueness24 [Chau81, StSy00], - transferability to other subjects, - convertability, i.e. transferability of attributes of one pseudonym to another25 [Chau85.
+Chau901. - possibility and frequency of pseudonym changeover, ٠ - limitation in number of uses. • - validity (e.g., time limit, restriction to a specific application), - possibility of revocation or blocking, or - participation of users or other parties in forming the pseudonyms.